 Experience is key for people aspiring to become a solutions architect.
-Most companies find that qualified applicants have five to ten years of experience with information technology systems or network administration.
+Companies may require applicants to have five to 10 years of experience with information technology systems or network administration.

 Generally, solutions architects hold a bachelor’s degree or a master’s related to computer information systems (CIS), software engineering, or computer science (CS).
 People interested in undergraduate programs can expect them to provide coursework that covers different operating systems as well as coding and adoption training.

 A master’s degree may be needed to advance in solutions architecture.
 Some employers may even prefer applicants to have an MBA in Information Technology Management due to the collaborative nature of the role.
 An MBA includes courses like database management and strategic management of innovative technology.
-While it’s advised for people to pursue a bachelor’s and a master’s, computer information systems certifications may provide students with fundamental knowledge in both general information systems and vendor-specific systems.
+While a bachelor’s or master’s may be preferred, computer information systems certifications may provide students with fundamental knowledge in both general information systems and vendor-specific systems.
 While some certificates require a bachelor’s in computer information systems, others are open to aspiring professionals and might require less time and fewer requirements.